defunkt/coffee-mode/README.md

 "basic.js" in the same directory.
 Subsequent runs will overwrite the file.

+If there are compilation errors and we the compiler have returned a line number to us for the first error, the point is moved to that line, so you can investigate.
+If this annoys you, you can set `coffee-compile-jump-to-error` to `nil`.

 ### coffee-compile-buffer

 Compiles the current buffer to JavaScript using the command specified